 In 2017, on signing the Women in Finance Charter, women represented 13% of our senior management population.
 We implemented new initiatives, updated our recruitment process, introduced new benefits and enhanced our learning and development programme to help drive a change.
-Our goal is for more than 30% of our senior management to be female by 2021 and although we have seen an increase in the size of our female senior management population, we still have more to do.
-As at 30 June 2019, women represented 24% of Jupiter’s workforce, compared to 20% at the same point in the previous year.
+Our goal is for more than 40% of our senior management to be female by 2023 and although we have seen an increase in the size of our female senior management population, we still have more to do. as at 30 June 2020, women represented 22% of Jupiter’s senior management population.

 We have set three additional targets, detailed below, to help us achieve our overarching target and are continually reviewing the culture at Jupiter, our policies, processes and development programmes to ensure they help us in creating a diverse and inclusive workforce.